 Act fairly by dealing with Clients and other Market Participants in a consistent and appropriately transparent manner; and

-Act with integrity by adopting best practice and responsible business practices.
+Act with integrity by adopting industry best practice and responsible business practices, explanations of which can be found in the relevant guidance notes issued by the bodies that oversee, advise and/or guide on matters pertaining to the wholesale Precious Metals industry, e.g. the LBMA Responsible Sourcing Programme.

 Maintaining high standards of behaviour is the responsibility of:

-Firms, which should promote ethical values and behaviour within their organisation, support efforts to promote high ethical standards in the Precious Metals market and encourage involvement by staff in such efforts;
+Firms, which should promote ethical values and behaviour within their organisation and support efforts to promote high ethical standards in the Precious Metals market more widely, encouraging the involvement by their staff in such efforts.
+This should include supporting and promoting a diverse and inclusive workforce, in order to access a wide range of skills and diversity of thought.

 Management, who should be proactive in embedding and supporting the practice of ethical values within the firm’s culture and be prepared to give appropriate advice to staff; and

 Staff, who should apply judgement when facing ethical questions, expect to be held responsible for unethical behaviour and seek advice where appropriate.
 Staff should report and/or escalate issues of concern to the appropriate parties internally or externally, having regard to the circumstances.